mglagola/MGInstagram/README.md

 //Post UIImage to Instagram
 //Presents an "openInMenu" model in the UIView specified
-//User is only given Instagram as an option [MGInstagram postImage:image inView:self.view];
+//User is only given Instagram as an option [self.instagram postImage:image inView:self.view];

 //You can also post with a caption!
-[MGInstagram postImage:image withCaption:@"This is an #MGInstagram Caption Test" inView:self.view];
+[self.instagram postImage:image withCaption:@"This is an #MGInstagram Caption Test" inView:self.view];

 //Checks if the UIImage is at least 612x612 pixels.
 //Instagram upscales photos below this resolution, so it is